 If I bought multiple jumps will I jump consecutively?

-Yes, if you have multiple jumps, you'll go one after the other because you'll already be harnessed in.
+Yes, if you have multiple jumps, you will jump consecutively because you'll already be harnessed in.

 How difficult is the hike?

-The hike is mostly over a rocky, rugged dry river bed, and we cross the San Gabriel River 6 times.
-You will want to be prepared to get wet.
+The hike is mostly over a rocky, rugged dry river bed, and we cross the San Gabriel River 6 times each way.
+You should be prepared to get wet.
 There is only a 500 ft elevation gain between the East Fork Parking Lot and the Bridge to Nowhere.
 This hike is classified as a moderate hike in many Southern California backpacking guides.
 Hikers of all shapes, sizes and ages make it to the bridge every weekend.
 You DO NOT need to be an Olympic athlete but be aware it is 2 hours of brisk walking in each direction.

 If you have any doubts of your ability to make the hike we recommend the following: